AdobeDocs/commerce-webapi/src/pages/graphql/schema/store/cms-blocks.md

 title: cmsBlocks query
 ---

-The `cmsBlocks` query returns information about blocks that were developed with the Magento Content Management System (CMS).
+The `cmsBlocks` query returns information about blocks that were developed with the Adobe Commerce or Magento Open Source Content Management System (CMS).

 ## Syntax